01-edu/public/subjects/widgetfactory/README.md

 ### Instructions

-For this project you will start the game with an empty project and it is requested that you:
+For this project you will start the game with an empty project and be sure to create it including the starter content.
+It is requested that you:

 - Create a PlayerCharacter blueprint and give him the ability to move forward, backward, left and right.
 Also, use the mouse to look around.
 - Create a start menu by pressing Escape.